What is Superficial Thrombophlebitis?

 - Changes to skin color around the affected vein

-- Changes to the way the skin around the vein feels
+- Changes to the texture of the skin around the vein

 - Hardening of the vein